hftamayo/azuremlproj02/README.md

     6. Verify the pipeline has been created
     7. Verify the pipeline is running

-## Standout Suggestions
-1. Implement the automation model using Kubernetes.
-2. Develop different source code examples to interact in detail with the model using an Frontend framework such as React.js

 *B. Screenshots of the execution of some stages*: